robblovell/routing-network-server/README.md

 A persistence layer for a routing network and mechanisms to determine minimum paths from one node to another.

+To make this work:

+Install neo4j locally.
+Set the password for the 'neo4j' user to 'macro7'. run 'npm install' run 'npm start'

+This will start the rest server.

+To run imports from files to build the network, run the mocha tests in 'test_functional'.
+Run the import tests first, then run the wireup tests.
+Imports upsert nodes into the network and Wireups upsert the edges between nodes.

-The network consists of six node types where products or "items" can reside: **Warehouse, Resupplier, Seller, Sweeper, Consumer**
+The network consists of a warehouse node type where products or "items" can reside: **Warehouse, Resupplier, Seller, Sweeper, or Satellite**

-And one node type that represents an item: **Item** (still to be modeled)

-There are three edge types: **Sweeps_to, Resupplies, Leaf**
+The last mile of delivery is represented by a network of zip codes and ltl codes that are interconnected with costs.

+Sku's or item nodes point to warehouses with edges that hold the amount of inventory at each warehouse.

+The edge types between warehouses are: **Sweeps_to and Resupplies, Repositions_to**

-Optimal query through different node types:
+Optimal query through different node types (old network query, todo:: new query):

 ```
 MATCH p=(sweepNode)-[:SWEEPS_TO]->()-[:RESUPPLIES]->()-[:LEAF]->(consumer:Consumer)